fcharte/mldr.datasets/README.md

 devtools::install_github("fcharte/mldr.datasets")
 ```

 You can also clone the repository by using entering `git clone https://github.com/fcharte/mldr.datasets.git` at your command line (assuming git is installed in your system) or with your favourite git GUI.
-This way all the datasets will be inmediately available in your system.
-However, take into account that > 600MB will be needed to store the full repository.

-Very large datasets, those > 100MB, are stored into the [GitHub Large File Storage](https://git-lfs.github.com/).
-So, before cloning the repository you will need to install this git extension, initializing it by entering `git lfs init` at the git command line.
-Without GitHub LFS the aforementioned datasets will appear in your local copy of the repository as files containing a link, instead of real data.
-This step is not needed in order to install the package though standard methods and access the datasets as explained below.

 ## Usage and examples